How to Install WordPress: The Quickest and Easiest Methods

 - On the next screen, choose a Username, Password, and Email address, then click Install WordPress.
 You should see a success message afterward.
 Press the Log in button to access WordPress Admin.

-Installing WordPress on Windows Using WampServer
+How to Install WordPress on Windows Using WampServer

 To install WordPress on Windows, we will utilize WampServer.
 Here is how to set up WAMP (Windows, Apache, MySQL, PHP):

-Installing WampServer and Creating a Database
+Install WampServer and Create a Database

 - Download the WampServer version that matches the operating system of your computer.
 To check whether to download a 32 or 64-bit operating system, head to Control Panel -> System and Security -> System and look at your computer’s System type.